Who in the world am I? Ah, thats the great puzzle”

 ✶ a world built on story, justice, and relationship

-✶ a world where curiosity leads, and neurodivergence is a site of wisdom and joy.
+✶ a world where curiosity leads, and neurodivergence is recognised as a source of wisdom, creativity and joy.